LoLei/spmf-py/README.md

 ```

 ## Disclaimer

+Use at your own risk.
+This repo is not/barely maintained.
+Use SPMF itself for more robust results.

-This module has not been tested for all 184 algorithms offered in SPMF.
+This module has been tested for a fraction of the algorithms offered in SPMF.
 Calling them and writing to the output file should be possible for all.
 Output parsing however should work for those that have outputs like the sequential pattern mining algorithms.
-It was not tested it with other types, some adaption of the output parsing might be necessary.
+It was not tested with other types, some adaption of the output parsing might be necessary.

 If something is not working, submit an issue or create a PR yourself!